SamFleming/Symfony2-SimpleDeployScripts/README.md

 project(s), was to dive in and write my own Bash script.
 This turned out to be a great solution and has helped me understand quite a bit of what's going on behind-the-scenes.

 That said, I'm no Linux/Bash guru!
-Feel free to improve any of these scripts, and send a pull request :)
+Feel free to improve any of these scripts (send a pull request) or to point out where I've missed something important.